Bank reconciliation is an important part of the accounting cycle to ensure accurate books.

 - Add adjustments to the reconciled transactions when needed.

-When your customer pays you for an invoice, you can match the payment you’ve recorded in Wafeq to the transaction that you’ve received in your bank account.
-Click on the
+If you've already recorded a transaction in Wafeq, you can match it with your bank statement transaction during reconciliation.
+For example, when your customer pays you for an invoice, you can match the payment you’ve recorded in Wafeq to the transaction that you’ve received in your bank account.
+To do that, click on the

-reconcile button of the relevant transaction, and from the reconciliation panel select the invoice payment from Wafeq, then click on the Match selected button.
+Reconcile button of the relevant transaction, and from the reconciliation panel select the invoice payment from Wafeq, then click on the

 If your customer has paid you but you still haven’t recorded that payment in Wafeq, you can also reconcile the transaction you’ve received in your bank account to your customer’s invoice.
 Wafeq will automatically create the invoice payment and will mark it as Reconciled, and Paid through your bank account.